cbworden/shake-doc/technical_guide.rst

 :num:`Figure #figure1-13` for a strike-slip faulting scenario along the Hayward Fault in the East Bay area of San Francisco.
 Unilateral rupture southeastward results in stronger shaking, particularly along the southern edge of the rupture.
-The frequency dependence of the directivity term provided by :ref:`Rowshandel \(2010\) <rowshandel2010>` can be examined in detail by viewing the intermediate grids produced and stored in the ShakeMap output directory.
+The frequency dependence of the directivity terms provided by :ref:`Rowshandel \(2010\) <rowshandel2010>` can be examined in detail by viewing the intermediate grids produced and stored in the ShakeMap output directory.
+In general, longer-period IMs (PGV, PSA1.0 and PSA3.0, and MMI) are more strongly affected by the directivity function employed.

 .. _figure1-13: